 "As an athlete, I understand what it takes to care for patients who are eager to return to play, and I believe in individualized care and being accessible to my patients throughout their recovery process," says Dr. Vopat, whose husband, Bryan, also serves as one of the Sports Medicine and Performance Center physicians.
 "While the initial goal is for patients to recover from an injury, success is really achieved if the athlete is given the knowledge and tools to prevent injury in the future."

 Throughout her career, Dr. Vopat has provided medical coverage for a variety of events and venues, including Disney Cruise Lines, the Boston Marathon, U.S. Figure Skating, the Boston Ballet and Northeastern University Men's Ice Hockey.
 She has published book chapters on sideline emergency care for young athletes, including in The International Olympic Committee Manual of Emergency Sports Medicine.
 She has also been an invited lecturer on concussion management.
 While serving at Boston Children’s Hospital, she was part of the hospital's multidisciplinary concussion clinic.

 "I am particularly passionate about treating concussion, as this type of injury has significant ramifications on many aspects of an athlete's life," says Dr. Vopat.
 "While it certainly disrupts the athlete's ability to stay physically active and involved in their sports play, this injury can impact their academics and ability to go to work and interact with peers.
 It can also change mood and behavior.
 In concussion, it is so important to look at the athlete as a whole and individualize their care to promote cognitive, emotional and physical recovery.
 I look forward to continuing this kind of treatment for athletes in the Kansas City area."

 Drs.
-Bryan and Lisa Vopat are the proud parents of two children and reside in Overland Park, Kansas.
+Bryan and Lisa Vopat are the proud parents of 2 children and reside in Overland Park, Kansas.